 Vehicles 5 years

-Equipment 10 years

-IT 10 years

-Estates 40 years

-Freehold Land 50 years
+Equipment 10 years IT 10 years Estates 40 years Freehold Land 50 years

-- MRP on expenditure not related to fixed assets but which has been capitalised by regulation or direction will be charges over 20 years - For assets acquired by finance lease or the Private Finance Initiative, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability.

-- 9.4 This MRP Policy option is supported by the Commissioners treasury management advisors, as a prudent provision to repay borrowing. - 9.5 Regulations require the Authority to approve an MRP Statement in advance of each year.
-It is recommended that the Authority continue to apply a MRP to capital expenditure funded by borrowing under the 'Asset Life Method': which calculates the MRP charge based on the estimated life of the asset for which the borrowing is undertaken. - 9.6 The total level of debt for the Staffordshire Commissioner as at 31 March 2022 is forecast to be around £83.2m, and is forecast to increase to £114.7m by March 2025 before falling to £108.3m by March 2026 based upon the capital investment requirements outlined within this paper.
+- MRP on expenditure not related to fixed assets but which has been capitalised by regulation or direction will be charges over 20 years - For assets acquired by finance lease or the Private Finance Initiative, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability. - 9.4 This MRP Policy option is supported by the Commissioner's treasury management advisors, as a prudent provision to repay borrowing. - 9.5 Regulations require the Authority to approve an MRP Statement in advance of each year.
+It is recommended that the Authority continue to apply a MRP to capital expenditure funded by borrowing under the 'Asset Life Method': which calculates the MRP charge based on the estimated life of the asset for which the borrowing is undertaken. - 9.6 The total level of debt for the Staffordshire Commissioner as at 31 March 2023 is forecast to be around £85.2m, and is forecast to increase to £98.4m by March 2027 based upon the capital investment requirements outlined within this paper.